Types of Providers

 Dr. Ditte Karlovits, who sees patients at Cranberry/Seven Fields.

-We’re proud to have eight wonderful, board-certified M.D.s on our team of Providers:
+We’re proud to have seven wonderful, board-certified M.D.s on our team of Providers:

 Dr. Todd Wolynn, who sees patients at Pleasant Hills and Squirrel Hill/Greenfield.